-Cambus Canters is an informal series of 6 time trials held each year from April to September with the aims of documenting and encouraging individual progress and of identifying the most improved Deeside Runner of the year.
+Cambus Canters is an informal series of 6 time trials held each year from April to September with the aim of encouraging individual progress and of identifying the most improved Deeside Runner of the year.

 Cambus Canters has been running since 2000.
 Initially following a “normal” race format this was adjusted in 2003 to a handicap format, which has been followed every year since.

-The Cambus Canters handicap system is obvious to those of us who have taken part regularly, but for the uninitiated a brief explanation of how Cambus works follows below.
+The format of Cambus Canters is obvious to those of us who have taken part regularly, but for the uninitiated a brief explanation of how Cambus works follows below.

-It is a series of six 4.2 Km handicap races, held on the first Thursday of each month from April to September.
-Based on your running history, the handicapper will give you an initial predicted time which you have to try to beat.
-Runners are set off on a staggered basis according to their predicted time (slowest first) – so everyone should finish together.
-Actual finish places indicate who has run faster than their predicted time and points are awarded on finishing order.
-If you run faster, this becomes your new handicap for next month.
-So overall the series favours the most improved runners through the year rather than the fastest.
+It is a series of six 4.2 Km time trials run over the same course on the first Thursday of each month from April to September.
+Based on running history, the handicapper gives runners a predicted time and associated start time.
+Runners then set themselves off on a staggered basis according to their assigned start times (slowest first).
+If everybody were to run precisely to their predicted time they would all cross the line together.
+In practice the runner making the biggest improvement on their predicted time will cross the line first, followed by the runner with the second best improvement and so on.
+Points are awarded on finishing order.
+If you run faster than predicted, this becomes your new handicap for next month.

 First home is awarded 50 points, second gets 49 and so on.
 The overall winner at the end of the season is the runner with the highest score calculated from their best 4 results out of the six possible runs.